baldwinj30/ComputerChess/README.md

 there should be an indication of the piece that moved, and below there should be a separator of asterisks before the next board, and after White and Black have each taken a turn there will be a separator of plus signs.

 The chess board prints with two dashes (`--`) to represent an empty space.
+The upper left corner i sthe origin.
 The occupied spaces have a capital `W` or `B` to represent the color of the piece, and then a lower case letter to represent the type of piece:

 * p - pawn
 * n - knight